-* At a 0.2% copper cut-off grade, Ardea Resources Ltd. outlined an inferred resource of 12.8 million tonnes at 0.38% copper, 0.14 g/t gold, 2.2 g/t silver and 120 parts per million molybdenum at a 0.2% copper cutoff grade for the Yeoval project in New South Wales, Australia.
+* Ardea Resources Ltd. outlined an inferred resource of 12.8 million tonnes at 0.38% copper, 0.14 g/t gold, 2.2 g/t silver and 120 parts per million molybdenum at a 0.2% copper cutoff grade for the Yeoval project in New South Wales, Australia.

 * An initial resource estimate for Rockridge Resources Ltd.'s Knife Lake deposit in Saskatchewan defined 86 million pounds of copper equivalent in the indicated category, with 117 million pounds of copper equivalent classified as inferred.

-* Gold Fields Ltd. swung to a first-half attributable net profit of US$71 million, or 9 cents per share, from a year-ago loss of US$367 million, or 45 cents per share.
-Meanwhile, the miner declared a dividend of 60 South African cents per share, compared to the prior-year interim dividend of 20 cents.
+* Meeting expectations, Gold Fields Ltd. swung to a profit attributable to shareholders for the first half of US$70.5 million, or 9 U.S. cents per share, from a year-ago loss of US$367 million, or 45 cents per share.
+The company declared an interim dividend of 60 South African cents per share, compared to the prior-year interim dividend of 20 cents.

-* TMAC Resources Inc. agreed to grant Maverix Metals Inc. an additional 1.5% net smelter royalty on top of an existing 1% NSR on the Hope Bay gold mine in Nunavut for US$40 million.
-TMAC swung to a second-quarter net profit of C$1.2 million, or 1 cent per share, from a loss of C$10.3 million, or 11 cents per share, recorded a year ago.
+* TMAC Resources Inc. agreed to grant Maverix Metals Inc. an additional 1.5% net smelter royalty on top of an existing 1% NSR on the Hope Bay gold mine in Nunavut, Canada, for US$40 million.
+TMAC swung to a second-quarter net profit of C$1.2 million, or 1 Canadian cent per share, from a loss of C$10.3 million, or 11 cents per share, a year ago.

-* Major Cautivo Mining Inc. shareholders Arias Resource Capital Fund II LP and Arias Resource Capital Fund II (Mexico) LP intend to take the Peru-focused miner private, in order to eliminate the financial and management burden of operating as a reporting issuer.
+* Cautivo Mining Inc. major shareholders Arias Resource Capital Fund II LP and Arias Resource Capital Fund II (Mexico) LP intend to take the Peru-focused miner private to eliminate the financial and management burden of operating as a reporting issuer.